 You can try these five tips to maintain healthy and beautiful nails:

-1.Cleanliness: Do not neglect your nails.
+Do not neglect your nails.
 Always keep them clean and dry in order to prevent bacteria from colonizing under the nail.
-Always clean and trim your fingernails, otherwise you may be harbouring dirt and germs that may cause infections.
+Always clean and trim your fingernails, otherwise you may be harboring dirt and germs that may cause infections.
 Nail trimming is important.
-Trim your fingernails and toenails straight across and then round it at the centre.
+Trim your fingernails and toenails straight across and then round them at the center.
 This type of trimming will help the nails grow strong and prevent ingrown toenails.

 Some people have very thick and tough nails.
 In such cases, soak your feet in warm salt water for five to 10 minutes.
 This will soften the nails, making them easier to trim in the format mentioned above.